siddhant-28/Distributed-Day-Trading-System/README.md

-# SENG468
-UVic course project for SENG 468
+#Distributed Day Trading System

-This project requires docker installation.
+This system requires docker installation.
 To start the application:

 For MacOSX & Linux systems:  `make build` \